-“Apart from safaris, we offer several curated walks to explore the river and nearby villages.
+“Apart from safaris, we offer several curated walks to explore the river and nearby villages to add local culture to a wildlife holiday.
 We also offer bird and butterfly-watching walks and a termite walk.
 Our excursion to Jim Corbett’s village, Choti Haldwani, is an opportunity to explore his house, which has now been converted to a museum, and to follow the Jim Corbett Heritage Trail through the village.
 Another curated excursion is to Tumaria Reservoir to look for water birds and to visit to a Van Gujjar village, belonging to a forest-dwelling nomadic community.”

 Are there any rare birds we should look out for?